twobassdrum/http2Client-vertx/README.md

 `./run.sh`

-user browser to hit `http://localhost/8080/`
+use browser to hit `http://localhost/8080/`